-Our Management and General support capital programme expenditure programme was assessed using Principal Use and where applicable expenditure was allocated to Wastewater Network Plus, all other costs continued to be proportionately allocated to the Water and Wastewater programmes in line with the price control units section.
-This seems practical as the alternative would be to capitalise each asset separately and hence, we apportion expenditure using the same approach to ensure consistency.
+Whilst the assets follow principle use set out in RAG 4, with depreciation recharged to other price controls, our Management and General support capital programme expenditure programme continues to be proportionately allocated to the Water and Wastewater programmes in line with the price control units section.
+This seems practical as the alternative would be to capitalise each asset separately and hence we apportion expenditure using the same approach to ensure consistency.